salehelhawaryy/text2image/README.md

 ## Prepare data
 Download [coco](http://cocodataset.org/#download) dataset and extract the images and modify datasets.py to match the directory containing the images.

-## Commented code of Knowledge Distilation with Arabic in DAMSM.py
+## Commented code of Knowledge Distilation with Arabic in DAMSM.py.
-## Use TextDatasetDAMSM_Text Class to load both Arabic and English Captions
+## Use TextDatasetDAMSM_Text Class to load both Arabic and English Captions.
+## Modify coco.yaml file in CFG with correct paths.

 ## Pre-trained DAMSM model
 1. Download the [pre-trained DAMSM](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V) for CUB and save it to `DAMSMencoders/`